 But Nicol says she was set straight by the series' historical adviser, who reminded her that the character is "solely responsible for the food in that house.
-If you go to dinner at Downton, it's got to be the best you've ever had.
-Sometimes people are harsh because they need things to be right."

 That was a key ingredient for playing Mrs. Patmore, but the recipe keeps the pressure on Nicol to look authentic doing it, because "viewers are looking for mistakes—they are!"